aadm/aadm.github.io/_posts/2012-07-12-moving-to-github.md

 ---
 {% include JB/setup %}

-If somebody would actually read these posts he'd start thinking something like "what a nerd".
+If somebody would actually read these posts he'd start thinking something like "what a loser".

 Here I am, a fairly old [git](http://en.wiktionary.org/wiki/git), waiting for his [first baby](2012-02-20-five-months-to-go.html), with too many things to do at work (and off-work), losing precious sleep hours to relocate his blog on GitHub.

 And what the hell is GitHub, asks the non-geek.
 Well, [GitHub](http://www.github.com) is basically a VCS (Version Control Systems[^1]) that allows programmers and hackers to exchange and host their coding efforts; but it does more than that, such as the possibility to host also personal blogs for free.

-A nerd would now understand and nod approvingly, thinking "oh this is classy".
+Only a nerd would now understand and nod approvingly, thinking "oh this is classy".

 Normal people -- don't run away; what you should know is that GitHub is a place that not only gives me space to publish my blog, but also run it the way I want thanks to an engine called [Jekyll](http://jekyllrb.com/).